CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 In order to maintain the power supply of a laptop on the road, usually batteries are used.
 These can power the laptop for a limited period of time, usually a few hours, depending on capacity and design.
 It is difficult to estimate this period more accurately because it depends heavily on the age of the accumulator and the intensity of use.
 To avoid losing data in volatile memory when the battery is empty, some boundary conditions should be met:

 * The laptop's warning lights showing the voltage drop should not be ignored.
 They should be configured so that after the first warning there is still enough time to For example, to store important data or close open programs.
 * If a long-term mobile use is foreseeable, the batteries must first be fully charged and possibly carry spare batteries.
 In addition, many laptops have so-called battery packs that can be connected via an external interface.
 A replacement battery should be kept in a protective cover, as it may result in overheating or fire damage if the contacts of the battery come into contact with conductive materials.
-This can be caused by many items of daily use, e.g. By keys or chains.* Especially with older batteries, the use times are shortened and they discharge towards the end of the capacity very quickly.
+This can be caused by many items of daily use, e.g. By keys or chains.
+* Especially with older batteries, the use times are shortened and they discharge towards the end of the capacity very quickly.
 Open files must therefore be saved regularly to avoid data loss.
 Since such batteries can discharge quickly even in stand-by mode, the state of charge should be checked regularly.
 For emergencies, backups of the laptop's configuration data should be included.
 It is recommended to replace the battery as soon as such aging phenomena occur.
-* The laptop should be charged as recommended in the manual so as not to affect the life of the battery.
+* The laptop should be charged as recommended in the manual so as not to affect the battery life.
 * Before traveling or when a laptop is handed over, make sure that the batteries or batteries are sufficiently charged.
 The state of charge should be checked regularly as a battery discharges when it is not in use.
 * The charger should always be carried.
 Only in exceptional cases, for example, predictable short mobile use, it is unnecessary.
 It is also advisable to additionally store the processed data on a non-volatile medium at short intervals.
 Automatic backups can also be used in standard programs.